How to handle fulfillment expenses

 If you're trying to recoup fulfillment expenses, you have the following options:

-- Best Option: build fulfillment expenses into the shipping price customers pay per order- as a rule, IC does *not* incorporate the amounts received for shipping (or taxes) into catalog income.
+• Best Option: Build fulfillment expenses into the shipping price customers pay per order.
+By default, IC does *not* incorporate the amounts received for shipping (or taxes) into catalog income.
 The assumption is that those amounts went right back out the door to cover fulfillment (or taxes).
 This means that by covering those expenses via the shipping cost the customer pays, the expenses are accounted for without any additional work.

-- This often requires a discussion with the payees (unlike the above, where the expenses simply appear in their statements), and can also get complicated quickly if you need to do different %s for different stores.
-That's why this is the third best option.
+• This often requires a discussion with the payees - unlike the above, where the expenses simply appear in their statements.
+Though these fees do appear on each individual Transaction page in the system, due to this, this is the third best option.